bschulke/too-long-didnt-recipe/README.md

 * remembered what exactly we did a while ago :facepalm:
 * double-checked the helpful tags we discovered previously
 * talked through inital steps to search for subheaders and then print the sections
+* added notes in get_ingredients.py and made commented sections

 ## Action items // to do:
 * deal with empty spaces in ingredients list and instructions without numbers (like "Do Ahead")
 * add a try/except for ingredients or instruction steps where there are subsections
+* can we search for an element by part of a class name?

 ### Stretch goals: